Astros vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has 36 hits with seven doubles, four home runs, five walks and 10 RBI.
+- Estrada has seven doubles, four home runs, five walks and 10 RBI (36 total hits).
 He's also stolen eight bases.

 Estrada Recent Games